AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/updateStarRevenueStatus$Input.md

 Version of [updateStarRevenueStatus](updateStarRevenueStatus.md) for method parameters.

-The Telegram star revenue earned by a bot or a chat has changed.
-If star transactions screen of the chat is opened, then getStarTransactions may be called to fetch new transactions
+The Telegram Star revenue earned by a bot or a chat has changed.
+If Telegram Star transaction screen of the chat is opened, then getStarTransactions may be called to fetch new transactions

 ## Type declaration